 near well land-marked positions over a distance of 1000 yards (with

-the aid of a 6" to Mile OS) we pondered the question
+the aid of a 6" to Mile OS) we found a problem with timing:

 Surprisingly we saw no occultation !
 Had I made a gross error with track plotting?
 No, all seemed OK.
 We reported this to the NAO, and Mr L. Morrison wrote a letter apologising for a large error in the ZC catalogue for this star - which had been suspected.
 The error in declination was at least 0.7" arc, and the path was about a 1 mile to the South of us.
 However our spirits were un-dampened - it had been a beautiful clear evening and I vowed not be thwarted by a lack of time signal in the future. ( I build a 60KHz MSF radio receiver in 1976)